IARCbioinfo/needlestack/README.md

 process.executor = 'sge'
 ```

 Other popular schedulers such as LSF, SLURM, PBS, TORQUE etc. are also compatible.
 See the nextflow documentation [here](http://www.nextflow.io/docs/latest/executor.html) for more details.
 Also have a look at the [other parameters for the executors](http://www.nextflow.io/docs/latest/config.html#scope-executor), in particular `queueSize` that defines the number of tasks the executor will handle in a parallel manner.
-Parallelism in needlsestack is managed by splitting the genomic regions in pieces of equal sizes (`--nsplit`).
+Parallelism in needlestack is managed by splitting the genomic regions in pieces of equal sizes (`--nsplit`).
 Note that dealing with very large regions can take a large amount of memory, therefore splitting more is more memory-efficient.
 In nextflow the default number of tasks the executor will handle in a parallel is 100, which is certainly too high if you are executing it on your local machine (as if you use `--nsplit 100` the 100 pieces will run in parallel).
 In this case a good idea is to set it to the number of computing cores your local machine has.
 You can add this as an option at run time, by adding for example `-queue-size 4`  in the `nextflow run` command if you have a machine with four cores.
 You can also permanently set it in the config file, here is a way to automatically obtain and add this information (works on Linux and Mac OS X):
 ```bash
 echo "executor.\$local.queueSize = "`getconf _NPROCESSORS_ONLN` >> ~/.nextflow/config
 ```

-Parallelism in needlsestack is managed by splitting

 `--bam_folder` and `--fasta_ref` are compulsary.
 The optional parameters with default values are: